mazwat/mazwat.github.io/arduino-lm.md

 - **Controlling**- adjusting an *actuator* based in response to the measurement from the *sensor*
 - **Actuating**- manipulates something to cause an action

 A common example of this is the humble toilet.
 The sensor is the ball cock or float in the cistern tha measures the level of the water.
 If the water is too low it will open the valve.
-The valve is the actuator as it responds to a measurement for examle the height of the water and respond
+The valve is the actuator as it responds to a measurement for examle the height of the water and responds accordingly.
+The controller is a small screw that allows the user to adjust the height that the

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/v_kMOMYq0MU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>